scientific-python/docstub/docs/command_line.md

 Options:
   -v, --verbose  Print more details.
 Use once to show information messages.
-                 Use '-vv' to print debug messages.
+                 Use -vv to print debug messages.
   -q, --quiet    Print less details.
 Use once to hide warnings.
-Use '-qq' to
+Use -qq to
                  completely silence output.
   -h, --help     Show this message and exit.
 ```